The Latticework’s vision is to:

 We depend on our all-in community to report violations of our community’s rules and guidelines.
 If you want to report a potential violation, please fill out the form here.

 One of the massive second-order benefits of having an all-in community is that we can directly tap into and learn from our partners, seeing what problems they have and ensuring we are deeply focused on making things they want.
 Our partners’ curiosity and feedback help us shape and mold an array of learning tools to better personalize and optimize for the types of interactions, behaviors, collaboration, education, and culture that our partners are seeking.

-Specifically, some of the future features we want to incorporate include:
+Specifically, some of the features we have and will incorporate include:

 - Sharing, connecting, filtering, searching, tagging, referring, chatting, liking, and discovering quality content and comments

 - The ability to follow partners, seeing and sharing their comments, highlights, and annotations14A powerful learning experience is getting the opportunity to read something which has been highlighted and commented upon by someone brilliant (check out this beautiful example by Vinod Khosla).
 This provides a window into their brain, how they think, what stood out to them, the connections they made.
 We are so excited about these collaborative features because we can harness the power of this type of learning on a scale that has not yet been taken advantage of.

 - Knowledge mapping through a personalized Latticework and partner profile page15Check out the following resources to get some idea of where we want to take the visualization of this thing: 150 years of Nature Papers, Microsoft AI Labs/JFK Files, Wikiverse!

 - Creation of sub-communities and mentorships to spark meaningful interactions and collaboration